soda480/list2term/README.md

 #### [example2 - display list of dynamic size](https://github.com/soda480/list2term/blob/main/examples/example2.py)

-Initially create an empty list then add sentences to the list at random indexes.
+Create an empty list then add sentences to the list at random indexes.
 As sentences are updated within the list the respective line in the terminal is updated.
-Also show how the terminal behaves when items are added to and removed from the list.
+Also show how the terminal behaves when new items are added to the list and when items are removed from the list.

 <details><summary>Code</summary>